mako-framework/docs/03_command_line/01_basics.md

 --------------------------------------------------------

 Mako includes a command line tool called `reactor`.
 Reactor comes with a set of useful commands out of the box and it allows you to create your own custom commands.
-This is especially useful when creating long running tasks such as cronjobs.
+This is especially useful when creating long running tasks such as cronjobs or queue workers.

 --------------------------------------------------------